Homelessness in the United States: Pre-colonial and colonial periods

-Following the Peasants' Revolt in England, constables were authorized under 1383 English Poor Laws statute to collar vagabonds and force them to show support; if they could not, the penalty was gaol.
+Following the 1381 Peasants' Revolt in England, constables were authorized under 1383 English Poor Laws to collar vagabonds and force them to show support.
+If they could not, the penalty was gaol.

-Vagabonds could be sentenced to the stocks for three days and nights; in 1530, whipping was added.
+Vagabonds could be sentenced to the stocks for three days and nights.
+In 1530, whipping was added.
 The presumption was that vagabonds were unlicensed beggars.
 In 1547, a bill was passed that subjected vagrants to some of the more extreme provisions of the criminal law, namely two years' servitude and branding with a "V" as the penalty for the first offense and death for the second.

 Large numbers of vagabonds were among the convicts transported to the American colonies in the 18th century.

 Urbanization

 Homelessness emerged as a national issue in the 1870s.
-There are no national figures documenting homeless people demography at this time.
+There are no national figures documenting homeless people's demography at this time.
 Jacob Riis wrote about, documented, and photographed the poor and destitute, although not specifically homeless people, in New York City tenements in the late 19th century.
 His book, How the Other Half Lives, published in 1890, raised public awareness of living conditions in the slums, causing some changes in building codes and some social conditions.

 The growing movement toward social concern sparked the development of rescue missions, such as America's first rescue mission, the New York City Rescue Mission, founded in 1872 by Jerry and Maria McAuley.
 In smaller towns, there were hobos, who temporarily lived near train tracks and hopped onto trains to various destinations.
 Especially following the American Civil War, a large number of homeless men formed part of a counterculture known as "hobohemia" all over America.

 By the late 19th century, many American towns and cities had significant numbers of homeless people.
-In New York City, for example, there was an area known as "the Bowery."
+In New York City, for example, there was an area known as "the Bowery".
 Rescue missions offering "soup, soap, and salvation", a phrase introduced by The Salvation Army, sprang up along the Bowery thoroughfare, including the oldest one, The Bowery Mission.
 The mission was founded in 1879 by the Rev. and Mrs. A.G.
 Ruliffson.

 20th century

 1930s and 1940s

 The Great Depression of the 1930s caused a devastating epidemic of poverty, hunger, and homelessness.
 There were two million homeless people migrating across the United States.
 Many lived in shantytowns they called "Hoovervilles" deriding the President they blamed for the Depression.
 Residents lived in shacks and begged for food or went to soup kitchens.
 Authorities did not officially recognize these Hoovervilles and occasionally removed the occupants for technically trespassing on private lands, but they were frequently tolerated out of necessity.
 When Franklin D. Roosevelt took over the presidency from Herbert Hoover, he passed the New Deal, which greatly expanded social welfare, including providing funds to build public housing.
-This marked the end of the Great Depression.